University of Wisconsin–Whitewater

-The University of Wisconsin–Whitewater (UW–Whitewater or UWW) is a public university in Whitewater, Wisconsin.
+The University of Wisconsin–Whitewater (UW–Whitewater or UWW) is a public university in Whitewater, Wisconsin, United States.
 It is part of the University of Wisconsin System.
-Student enrollment in the 2014–2015 academic year was more than 12,000.
-The university offers 47 undergraduate majors and 13 graduate programs.
-Approximately 1,400 faculty and staff are employed by the university, and the student body consists of individuals from about 40 states and 30 countries.
+As of fall 2024, the university offers 47 undergraduate majors and 13 graduate programs and enrolls approximately 11,000 students.
+Approximately 1,400 faculty and staff are employed by the university, and the student body consists of individuals from about 40 US states and 30 countries.
+UW–Whitewater operates the University of Wisconsin–Whitewater at Rock County, a two-year branch campus in Janesville, Wisconsin.

 History

-On April 21, 1868, the school was named Whitewater Normal School and graduated its first class of teachers in June, 1870.
+On April 21, 1868, the school was named "Whitewater Normal School" and graduated its first class of teachers in June 1870.

-Albert Salisbury, writing in 1893, remarked: "The young men and women who gathered into this school in those early years found here a new and stimulating atmosphere.
-The spirit of earnestness–almost a severe earnestness,–pervaded the place; and the high ideals of its administration were contagious in a remarkable degree."

-Salisbury wrote of a unique tradition of the school known as "Students' Day."
-One day during the term, faculty would, unannounced, be entirely absent from the school.
+A unique tradition of the school was known as "Students' Day."
+One day during the term, faculty would, unannounced, be entirely absent.
 Once students recognized that the day must be "Students' Day", they would elect a President and Faculty from amongst themselves who would take up the regular duties of the day.
 The annual catalogue stated the purpose of "Students' Day" as the following: "The object of thus putting the institution under the care of the students is to test their moral culture, their executive ability, and their devotion to their work."

-In 1927, the school received authority to grant baccalaureate degrees in education and its name was changed to Whitewater Teachers College.
-With the addition of the liberal arts programs in 1951 it became Wisconsin State College–Whitewater, and was later designated a Wisconsin State University in 1964.
+In 1927, the school received authority to grant baccalaureate degrees in education and its name was changed to "Whitewater Teachers College".
+With the addition of the liberal arts programs in 1951 it became "Wisconsin State College–Whitewater", and was later designated a Wisconsin State University in 1964, the "Wisconsin State University–Whitewater".

-In 1971, after the merger of the former University of Wisconsin and the former Wisconsin State Universities, the school became part of the University of Wisconsin System and has had the name of University of Wisconsin–Whitewater since then.
+In 1971, after the merger of the former University of Wisconsin and the former Wisconsin State Universities, the school became part of the University of Wisconsin System and has been called the "University of Wisconsin–Whitewater" since.